Test (wrestler): Return to WWE (2006–2007)

-At December to Dismember on December 3, Test competed in the Extreme Elimination Chamber match for the ECW World Championship, eliminating Hardcore Holly and Van Dam, before being pinned by Lashley, the eventual winner.
+At December to Dismember on December 3, Test competed in the Extreme Elimination Chamber match for the ECW World Championship, eliminating Hardcore Holly and Rob Van Dam, before being pinned by Bobby Lashley, the eventual winner.
 On the January 16, 2007 episode of ECW, Test competed in a triple threat match for the ECW World Championship, which Lashley won.
 Test failed to win the title from Lashley the following week, and at the Royal Rumble on January 28, when he got himself counted out.
-Two nights later on ECW, Test once again failed to win the ECW World Championship from Lashley in his final televised match in the company.
+Two nights later on ECW, Test once again failed to win the ECW World Championship from Lashley; and afterwards tried attacking Lashley with a steel chair only to be choke-slammed by The Undertaker, who was trying to intimidate Lashley.
+This would end up being his final televised match in the company.

 On February 18, WWE commentator Jim Ross confirmed on his blog that Test had been suspended for 30 days for violating the WWE "Wellness Program".
 Test was officially released from his WWE contract on February 27.
 Martin released a statement through his MySpace saying that the release was mutual and he had requested it.